cpen333/cpen333.github.io/_labs/cplusplus.md

 ![car class diagram]({{site.url}}/assets/labs/cplusplus/car_class_diagram.png)

 The car has several **private** member variables (indicated with a `-` prefix) and **public** member functions (indicated with a `+` prefix).
 The state has **public** member variables and a single **public** member function.
-Each car can access and modify a state (but a state cannot access or modify a car).
+Each car can access and modify a state, but a state cannot access or modify a car.

 #### Creating the `State` class

 We will start by creating the `State` class that will hold the car's position, velocity, acceleration, and time information.

 1. Create a new file called `State.h`.
 In this file, implement the basic class according to the class diagram in the previous section.
-Since this is a small class, we will put the entire implementation within the file.
+Since this is a small class, we will put the entire implementation within the header file.
 You may wish to use *include guards* to prevent the state definition from being included multiple times.
 2. Create a new main program that creates an *instance* of a `State`.
 Call the `set(...)` function then print out all the values of the state object to make sure it's working properly.
 What happens if you print the values before calling `set(...)`?
 3. Add a default constructor that initializes everything in the state to zero, and an overloaded constructor that allows you to initialize the member variables.
 4. Rather than manually printing out the state information, we will overload the *stream* operator.
 Below your `State` class, add the following:<br/><br/>